Los Angeles OKs sweeping ban on homeless camps near schools

 Opponents, including homeless advocates, said the measure would further criminalize homelessness.

-The ban comes as several hotels are set to end their involvement in the government’s Project Roomkey, which paid them to provide hundreds of rooms to the unsheltered.
+The ban comes as several hotels are set to end their involvement in the government’s Project Roomkey, which paid them to provide hundreds of rooms to unsheltered people.